Updates from Gaza- Palestines Struggle to Survive

 Since protests began, at the end of March, thousands of Palestinians have been injured with an increase in violence occurring day by day.
 The Israeli military had conducted overnight air strikes on the Gaza strip claiming it was targeting Hamas positions.

 More gunfire occurred throughout the week during protests that marked the 70th anniversary of the Nakba, the ethnic cleansing of Palestinian homeland and expulsion of over 700,000 people during the creation of Israel.

-The Israel Defense Forces claims its airstrikes killed 24 terrorist groups and blames Hamas for the decision to attach protestors.
-In a statement the Israeli army alleged that the “strikes were conducted in response to the heavy machine gun fire that targeted the city of Sderot.”
+The Israel Defense Forces claim its airstrikes killed 24 terrorist groups and blame Hamas for the decision to attach protestors.
+In a statement, the Israeli army alleged that the “strikes were conducted in response to the heavy machine gun fire that targeted the city of Sderot.”

 The international community has condemned this violence, with France, Britain, South Africa and Turkey calling on Israel for restraint.

 On Tuesday, the UN Security Council met in response to the attacks.

 While much of the international community has condemned this violence including France, Britain, South Africa and Turkey which have called on Israel for restraint, US ambassador to the UN, Nikki Haley, defended Israel and said: “No country in this chamber would act with more restraint than Israel has.”

 In a statement UN general secretary, António Guterres said he is “profoundly alarmed and concerned by the sharp escalation of violence and the number of Palestinians killed and injured in the Gaza protests.”

 Hamas has not officially responded to the attacks.